 Best Practice #4 –Adopting Unbeatable Audit and Monitoring Capabilities

-With the help of an IAM solution in place, your business is able to make sure that all access into your systems is monitored at all times and that relevant people are alerted about unauthorized or unusual access at all times.
+With the help of an IAM solution in place, your business is able to make sure that all access into your systems is monitored at all times and that relevant persons are alerted about unauthorized or unusual access at all times.

 Best Practice #5 –Investing in Intelligent IT that Strategically Adapts to the needs of your System.

-Your IAM should take care of businesses strategic requirements.
+Your IAM should take care of businesses’ strategic requirements.
 Conduct research before devising a strategy and implementation plan.
 The idea is to evaluate requirements against various capabilities and correlate them to the strategic value you receive out of this exercise for enhanced IT security.

 Assess your current IAM situation and understand what application resources are within your purview.
-Understand which user groups needs to authenticate what resources and also assess what applications have been implemented outside of your IT department’s control for holistic security measures.
+Understand which user groups need to authenticate what resources and also assess what applications have been implemented outside of your IT department’s control for holistic security measures.